marianina8/workshop/session1/examples/example8/README.md

-# Example 8 - JSON to YAML File Converter
+# Example 8 - Pass an invalid file, watch an error returned.
+Rewrite error to use clear and concise language.

 This simple CLI requests input for a file that's contents match a specific format structure: